miri-10/OmniPay/README.md

 - **AI Chat Assistant** – Speak plain English:
   `"Create organization Apple"` → `"Add worker 7yQ... to Apple salary 5 SOL"` → `"Process payroll for Apple"`
 - **Instant On-Chain Execution** – All actions are real Solana transactions signed by your wallet
-- **Privacy-First** – Your OpenAI API key is stored only in browser memory and wiped on page leave
+- **Privacy-First** – Your Groq API key is stored only in browser memory and wiped on page leave
 - **No Login, No KYC** – Connect any Solana wallet (Phantom, Solflare, Backpack, etc.)
 - **Batch Payments** – Pay 1 or 1,000 workers in a single transaction
 - **Treasury Management** – Fund, withdraw, and monitor organization balances in real-time